hkbakke/dhclient-pd/README.md

 ## Why two scripts?
 dhclient actually sources the hook scripts, which means that the hook script must be valid shell script code.
-However working with IP addresses in shell scripting is both error prone and complex, so I implemented that logic in python instead.
+However, working with IP addresses in shell scripting is both error prone and complex, so I implemented that logic in python instead.
 Python was chosen because it is nearly always available on any modern linux system.